kolarian/CMS-CoreBundle/README.md

 Sortable bundle
 =======================

-Symfony 3 Sortable bundle for CMS JELLINEK
+Symfony 3 Core bundle for CMS JELLINEK

 1. Download this bundle to your project first.
 The preferred way to do it is to use [Composer](https://getcomposer.org/) package manager: